titan-suite/cli/README.md

 - In your project root, create a `titanrc.js` file and specify the following:
     - `host`: the URL of your `aion-web3` provider
     - `port`: the port exposing an `aion-web3` instance, usually *8545*
-    - `mainAccount`: the default address to call functions with
+    - `defaultAccount`: the default address to call functions with
-    - `mainAccountPass`: the password of this account
+    - `password`: the password of this account
 ```javascript
    module.exports = {
        "host": "http://127.0.0.1",